Shufyan/python_aws_transcribe_one_by_one/README.rst

 ===================================================================================
-Audio to Text Transcrition using (AWS S3 & Transcribe) service - One job at a time.
+Audio to Text Transcription using (AWS S3 & Transcribe) service - One job at a time.
 ===================================================================================

 About: